tomit4/git_presentation/README.md

 git init
 ```

-This simple command sets up a hidden .git directory in the root of your project
+This simple command sets up a hidden `.git` directory in the root of your project
 directory which holds local configurations for this repository.
 It now allows us
-to utilize the git command line interface to interface specifically with this
+to utilize the git command line interface specifically within the context of
-project via git.
+this project.
 Let's add our files that we wish to commit.

 ```bash
 git add .